Storm Franklin named by Met Office as third wave of strong winds to hit UK

 “Injuries and danger to life is likely from large waves and beach material being thrown onto coastal roads, sea fronts and properties.”

-A yellow weather warning is in place for most of the UK, from noon on Sunday until 7am on Monday.
+For most of the rest of the UK, a yellow weather warning will be in place from noon on Sunday until 7am on Monday.

-This warning covers the whole of England and Wales, except the northwest of England, and some parts of western Scotland.
+This warning covers the whole of Wales, England – except the northwest of England – and coastal regions of western Scotland.

 The Environment Agency has issued 44 flood warnings for the north and west of England.